 Logos are so much more than pretty images.
 They are symbols representing businesses’ identities and values.
 The history of logos is fascinating!

-Whether we realize it or not, we constantly encounter hundreds of logos in everything from advertisements to websites.
+Whether we realize it or not, we constantly encounter hundreds of logos in everything such as promotional products, advertisements and websites.
 Logos help shape our physical and digital experiences.

 Over time, many logos have evolved.
 But what can we learn from their historical development?
 Let us take a journey through time to uncover their origins, examine their components and find lessons marketers can still apply today when designing them.